Viperhacks/mtech-kids-explore/README.md

-# MTech Kids Explore
+# Mtech Academy

-MTech Kids Explore is a modern, accessible educational platform built to empower primary school learners.
+Mtech Academy is a modern, accessible educational platform built to empower primary school learners.
 It provides high-quality resources, interactive content, and tools for students, teachers, and parents.

 ---